pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

     ![Commit updated files](/source/docs/assets/images/pr-workflow/commit-composer-update.png)

+### Local Composer Update
-If you have added a few contrib modules, though, it is likely that Composer will run out of memory while updating your site.
+If you have added a few contrib modules, though, it is likely that Composer will run out of memory while updating your site directly on the platform with Terminus.
 In this instance, you should update your site locally.

 1. Clone your GitHub project locally: